-Redesigning a website means updating its presentation and/or functionality, depending on what is required.
-Anything can be rehashed, from services like VK or YouDo to catalogues of online shops.
-Here we are only going to touch on services but focus on the subtler points of landing-page and company-site redesign.
-We have first-hand experience in this area: apps often need landing pages to take off nicely, so we know how to create a website or refresh the visuals in a cogent and effective way.
+Redesigning an existing website means updating its presentation and/or functionality, depending on what is required.
+Anything can be reworked, from services like VK or YouDo to catalogues of online shops.
+Here we are only going to touch on services but focus on the subtler points of the landing page and site design.
+Apps often need solid landing pages to be successful.
+We know this well and have experience in refreshing visuals effectively.

-That said, some people imagine that redesigning only means tweaking colors, fonts, menu icons and the like.
-But there is more to it.
-Redesign is engineering, on any level.
-It is like fixing up a house.
-Some houses may require a relaying of rotten floors or foundation, while others will be fine with a coat of new plaster on the walls.
-Likewise, website redesign may involve getting a new site engine and reoptimizing every function from the ground up or just a new background with daisies.
+That said, some people imagine that redesigning only means tweaking colors, fonts, menu icons and other simple visual features.
+But redesign is engineering, on any level.
+It is like fixing up a house, it may require a relaying of rotten floors or foundation, while others will be fine with a coat of new paint on the walls.
+Likewise, website redesign project may involve getting a new site engine and reoptimizing every function from the ground up or just a new background with with cute daisies on it.

-Usually the task is shared across a team of project managers, web designers, site developers, SEO optimizers, copywriters and layout people.
-Most of them will have something to do, whether the web design job is big or small.
+Usually the task is shared across a team of project managers, web designers, site developers, SEO (search engine optimization) optimizers, copywriters and graphical designers.
+Most of them will have a part to play , whether the web design job is big or small.

-Even if all that is required is drawing a new logotype, picking a different palette and rounding down frames, the web designer will have to sketch the updates and the developer – express them in code.
-Still, major changes take a team longer than a superficial web redesign process.
+Even if all that is required is a new logotype, picking a different palette and rounding down frames, the web designer will have to sketch the updates and the developer will need to express them in code.
+Still, major changes take longer than a superficial web redesign process.
 The cost and time needed will vary accordingly.

-How to tell just what to change on the website?
+How to determine what to change on the website?
 The problems you are running into will give the answer to that.
-All sorts of reasons can prompt changes, from an outdated aesthetic to poor usability.
+All sorts of things can prompt changes, from an outdated aesthetic to poor usability.

 When to consider redesigning

-Every system’s life cycle has reasons for being, and websites are no exception.
-Reasons to create the site in the first place, but also reasons to upgrade it through a site redesign as time goes by.
+All things have a life cycle, websites are no exception.
+Reasons to create the site in the first place, but also reasons to upgrade it through a site redesign, as time goes by.

-Information technology is a fast-changing field, and things that trended five years ago may look outdated now.
-As Coco Chanel, our favorite image expert, said, “You won’t get a second chance to make a first impression.”
+Information technology is a fast-changing field and things that trended five years ago may look outdated now.
+We quote the queen of branding and image, Coco Chanel ‘You won’t get a second chance to make a first impression’.

 Experts point out several tell-tale signs that it is time for an overhaul:

-- Low metrics: less traffic, less time spent on the site, fewer transfers.
-It is like sailing in a rubber boat circled by sharks and leaking air somewhere.
+- Low metrics: less traffic, less time spent on the site and fewer transfers.
+It is like sailing in a boat, being circled by sharks while water leaks in.
 The metrics measure how much longer you can stay afloat.

 - Outdated web design: if the start page makes jokes about Donald Trump, it is rather out of touch.
-And if the website displays wrongly on smartphones, something needs to be changed under the hood.
+If the website displays incorrectly on smartphones, something needs to be changed under the hood.

-- Poor usability: when, for example, the “Okay” button sits on the left.
-In the art of UI/UX design UI is about looks and UX about logic and functionality.
+- Poor usability: in the art of UI/UX design, UI is about looks and UX about logic and functionality.
 If the user never arrives at the Order button nor fills the feedback form, he must be getting stuck at something missing, illogical or jumbled.

-- Style mismatch: if yesterday you had no logo and company colors and today you do, but not on the website, it is embarrassing like wearing black trousers with white shoes.
+- Style mismatch: if yesterday you had no logo and company colors and today you do, but not on the website, it is as embarrassing as being caught wearing socks with sandals .

-- Errors and underoptimization: the website’s engine may be old, produce structure errors, long loading times.
+- Errors and underoptimization: the website’s engine may be old, produce structure errors or suffer long loading times.
 The site’s resources may need optimizing.
-A 4Mb image of a product is too big, especially if it is to load on the screen of a smartphone with two bars of signal strength.
+A 4Mb image of a product is too big, especially if it is to load on the screen of a smartphone with just two bars of signal.
 Nothing is gained and all may be lost by making people run through fire.

 Types of redesign

-Website redesign is like apartment renovation.
-You decide how far to take it and what it will be:
+Website redesign is like apartment renovation, you decide how far to take it and what it will become:

 - lite redesign: a modest cosmetic facelift;